Academic, Creative, Purposeful

-Satrangi Gurukul is a learning space designed for the unique needs of children, parents, teachers, healers and anyone who is interested in working in the field of alternative education through arts.
+Satrangi Gurukul is an online and on-ground learning space designed for the unique needs of children, parents, teachers, healers and anyone who is interested in working in the field of alternative education through arts.
 All the activities carried out at Satrangi Gurukul are to harmonize the spirit-soul to the life-body of the human being.

 We educate the child by letting the child be.

-Come experience this new age Online learning space at Satrangi Gurukul that is producing the leaders and artists of tomorrow.
+Come experience this new age Online learning space at Satrangi Gurukul that is striving to make our children the change-makers, leaders and artists of tomorrow.

 For Grade 1 to 5 age group

 Educating through “Head, Heart and Hands” has been the mantra of Waldorf educators for decades.
 The idea behind the phrase is that learning should involve the whole child and be based on relevant and multisensory experiences, which is a more intuitive and natural way to learn than a passive, blackboard copying style of learning.